sirkoik/CurriculumVitae/README.md

 Source for the main TeX file is available in the source folder.

 # Log
+## 5/20/2021
+Add Agile for One Pluralsight course

 ## 5/15/2021
 Update Codewarrior (5 kyu)